 6. Brain sex: the dual sex specific nature of brain anatomy and biology shaped in the early post fertilization phase of development

 - No. of pages:

 - Paperback ISBN:

 Dr. Marianne Legato, Professor Emerita of Clinical Medicine at Columbia University is an internationally known academic physician, author, lecturer, and specialist in gender-specific medicine.
 She is founding member of the International Society for Gender Medicine and also the founder and director of The Partnership for Gender-Specific Medicine at Columbia University and its next iteration, The Foundation for Gender-Specific Medicine.
-These enterprises are the first collaborations between academic medicine and the private sector focused solely on gender-specific medicine: the science of how normal human biology differs between men and women and of how the diagnosis and treatment of disease differs as a function of gender and sex.
-Her ground breaking-reference, Principles of Gender-Specific Medicine: Gender in the Genomic Era, is now in its third edition.
-She has published extensively on Gender and Sex Specific Medicine, both scientifically and for the lay public.
+She has published extensively on gender and sex specific medicine, both scientifically and for the lay public.
 She is also the founding editor of the journal Gender Medicine, and the journal Gender and the Genome, published for the scientific community.
 In 1992, Dr. Legato won the American Heart Association’s Blakeslee Award for the best book written for the lay public on cardiovascular disease.
 She is a practicing internist in New York City and has been listed each year in New York Magazine’s "Best Doctors" since the feature’s inception in 1993.

 Professor Emerita of Clinical Medicine at Columbia University; New York, NY, U.S.A.